speechbrain/speechbrain/docs/source/contributing.md

 The goal is to write a set of libraries that process audio and speech in several different ways.
 Hence, it is crucial to build a set of homogeneous libraries that are all compliant with the guidelines described in the following sub-sections.

+## Zen of Speechbrain
+SpeechBrain could be used for *research*, *academic*, *commercial*, *non-commercial* purposes.
+Ideally, the code should have the following features:

+- **Simple:**  the code must be easy to understand even by students or by users that are not professional programmers or speech researchers.
+Try to design your code such that it can be easily read.
+Given alternatives with the same level of performance, code the simplest one. (the most explicit and straightforward manner is preferred)

+- **Readable:** SpeechBrain mostly adopts the code style conventions in PEP8.
+The code written by the users must be compliant with that.
+We test codestyle with `flake8`

+- **Efficient**: The code should be as efficient as possible.
+When possible, users should maximize the use of pytorch native operations.
+Remember that in generally very convenient to process in parallel multiple signals rather than processing them one by one (e.g try to use *batch_size > 1* when possible).
+Test the code carefully with your favorite profiler (e.g, torch.utils.bottleneck https://pytorch.org/docs/stable/bottleneck.html ) to make sure there are no bottlenecks if your code.
+Since we are not working in *c++* directly, performance can be an issue.
+Despite that, our goal is to make SpeechBrain as fast as possible.

+- **Modular:** Write your code such that is is very modular and fits well with the other functionalities of the toolkit.
+The idea is to develop a bunch of models that can be naturally interconnected with each other to implement complex modules.

+- **Well documented:**  Given the goals of SpeechBrain, writing a rich a good documentation is a crucial step.
+Many existing toolkits are not well documented, and we have to succeed in that to make the difference.

 ## How to get your code in SpeechBrain

 Practically, development goes as follows: